Recommendations

 The hero makes good with the bank president by preventing a robbery and thus wins the daughter's hand in marriage.

-The influence of Phil Rosen in The Jay Bird can be felt in the way modern Western films handle stylistic flair.
+The influence of Phil Rosen in The Jay Bird can be felt in the way modern Short films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1920 release set a high bar for atmospheric immersion.

 View Details